Routemap

 Appropriate planning before the trial and adequate oversight and monitoring during the trial will help ensure that trial subject safety is maintained throughout the trial and that there is accurate reporting of results at its conclusion.

 The sponsor is responsible for ensuring that robust trial management systems are put in place.
-The monitoring of a trial is one of the key activities undertaken as part of the trial’s management.
-The MHRA accepts a risk-adapted approach to trial management and the advice specific to trial monitoring can be found in Appendix 2 of The Risk-adapted Approaches to the Management of Clinical Trials of Investigational Medicinal Products (pdf).
+The monitoring of a trial is one of the key activities undertaken as part of the trial's management.
+The MHRA accepts a risk-adapted approach to trial management and the advice specific to trial monitoring can be found in Appendix 2 of The Risk-adapted Approaches to the Management of Clinical Trials of Investigational Medicinal Products (pdf) (.PDF).

 Risk-adapted trial management addresses the question: